yangfengzhuguet/IKANBind/README.md

 # IKANBind：Protein–Nucleic Acid Binding Site Prediction Using Kolmogorov–Arnold Networks with Hypergraph Representation Learning
+IKANBind is a computational framework for predicting protein-nucleic acid binding sites.
+IKANBind constructs a hypergraph based on structures predicted by ESMFold and incorporates embeddings from protein language models (PLMs) to supplement the limitations of traditional handcrafted features.
+To further describe the nonlinear mapping between input features and input probabilities, we employ Kolmogorov-Arnold Networks (KANs) as our classifier.
+To enhance the readability of model decisions, IKANBind uses mathematically meaningful functions instead of B-spline functions as basis functions for KANs.
+IKANBind effectively reflects the interactions between features and different basis functions, a result consistent with SHAP and LIME_stability.
+Furthermore, IKANBind also performs well on other ligand-binding residues.
 ![image](https://github.com/yangfengzhuguet/IKANBind/blob/main/workflow.jpg)
 # ProtTrans
 You need to prepare the pretrained language model ProtTrans to run IKANBind: